-- Instruct patients not to attempt to swallow, chew, or suck on the tablet because of a potential for oropharyngeal ulceration.
+- Instruct patients not attempt to swallow, chew, or suck on the tablet because of a potential for oropharyngeal ulceration.

 - Instruct patients to dissolve the effervescent tablet in 4 ounces room temperature plain water only (not mineral water or flavored water).